<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 Risk vs. Reward

-“A few years ago, an organization needed software to manage stakeholder engagement.
-Their IT team and upper management had a preference for CRM because that’s all they knew.
+A few years ago, an organization needed software to manage stakeholder engagement.
+Their IT team and upper management preferred CRM because that's what they knew.

 By selecting CRM instead of SRM software, they realized they wasted a mind-boggling amount of money since it wasn't built for stakeholder engagement.
 They knew spreadsheets weren't sustainable, either, so they ultimately selected SRM software, which they admitted, in hindsight, they should've chosen first."